Carolyn Drake Bio

 In 2014, Drake returned to the United States, where she has spent the last decade focusing on more self-reflective projects “close to home.”
 Knit Club (TBW Books, 2020) emerged from her collaboration with an unexpectedly enigmatic group of sewing friends she met while living in Water Valley, Mississippi.
 It was shortlisted for the Paris Photo Aperture Book of the Year and Lucie Photo Book Awards and exhibited at McEvoy Foundation in San Francisco, Yancey Richardson Gallery, and ICP in New York.

-Drakes Covid photo sculptures, Isolation Therapy, were exhibited in 2021 at SFMOMA’s Close to Home: Creativity in Crisis show and in 2022 at Yancey Richardson Gallery.
+Drakes Covid photo sculptures made in her back yard over the span of a year in 2020 were exhibited in 2021 at SFMOMA’s Close to Home: Creativity in Crisis show and in 2022 at Yancey Richardson Gallery.
 In 2021, in response to her ongoing Next Door work in California, she was commissioned to create a quilt for the show American Epidemic: Guns in the United States at the Museum of Contemporary photography in Chicago.

 Drakes Henri Cartier Bresson award exhibition, Men Untitled, was launched alongside a publication (TBW 2023) and was followed by exhibitions of Glorify Yourself at Yancey Richardson Gallery and during Arles with Fuji/Magnum Photos.
 Her latest publication, Ill let you be in my dreams if I can be in yours (Mack 2024), is a collaboration with her longtime partner Andres Gonzalez in Mexico/US border towns.